 Until now, vein specialists were been most likely to use the ankle-brachial index (ABI) to detect CLI.
 But under the new guidelines, the American Heart Association suggests that checking toe pressure will deliver a more accurate diagnosis.

-Interestingly, the AHA also promotes experimental technologies for checking blood flow in your lower extremities, including a contrast-enhanced ultrasound like the kind we can provide in our Houston area vein clinics.
+Interestingly, the AHA also promotes experimental technologies for checking blood flow in your lower extremities, including a contrast-enhanced ultrasound like the kind we can provide in our Houston and Dallas area vein clinics.

 Regarding this kind of scan, the statement says: “New technologies offer potential opportunities to improve the precision and quality of CLI management,” helping detect and treat CLI at an earlier stage and reducing the number of amputations associated with this condition.